decentraland/documentation/content/creator/quests/client.md

 - `onUpdate`: Use this function to register one or multiple callbacks that are called whenever the player makes progress on a Quest.
 Use these callbacks to apply changes on your scene that correlate to this progress.
 The callback receives an `QuestInstance` object that contains the information of the Quest that the player has made progress on.

 - `getInstances`: This function allows you to get all the Quest Instances of the player.
 The function returns an array of `QuestInstance` objects.

+- `initActionsTracker`: Use this function to subscribe listeners to different kinds of actions, like actions of type location, emote and jump.
+Once the tracker is initialized, the scene will take care of updating the player's progress on any action of those types in the quest.

 ## Setting up the client